 The safety and security of the Manchester University community and guests are a primary concern of the University.
 For this reason, the University has contracted with Parkview Police and Public Safety to provide security patrols, and to respond to all emergencies on the Fort Wayne campus.
+The University also employees a facilities and safety coordinator to supplement our safety efforts and acts as a liaison with the Director of University Safety.
 Though the officers are not on the premises of the College of Pharmacy 24/7, Parkview Security officers may be contacted at any time of the day, by calling their dispatcher at 260-266-1800.